-CIE is a non-teaching department of the University of Cambridge in the UK.
-CIE is one of the world’s largest providers of international examinations.
+Cambridge Assessment International Education (CAIE) is a non-teaching department of the University of Cambridge in the UK.
+CAIE is one of the world’s largest providers of international examinations.

-CIE publish the subject syllabi and both set and mark the examination papers.
-This means that the examinations are completely independent all schools which is one of the reasons they are so highly regarded.
+CAIE publish the subject syllabi and both set and mark the examination papers.
+This means that the examinations are completely independent of all schools, which is one of the reasons they are so highly regarded.

-To help them to prepare for these external examinations all students take a school examination in all of their chosen subjects at the end of Year 10 and in the middle of each of Years 11, 12 and 13.
+To help them to prepare for these external examinations, all students take a school examination in each of their chosen subjects at the end of Year 10 and mock examinations in the middle of each of Years 11, 12 and 13.